mutisyag/ozone/doc/workflow.md

 ### Actions by role

-Reporters can _Recall_ the submission.
+Reporters can view the version or _Recall_ it.
-Secretariat users can _Finalize_ the submission.
+Secretariat users can _Finalize_ the version.

 TODO EDW: link to the section where business rules are described.